 In A Grief Observed, Lewis focuses most on the conclusions and questions to which losing Joy brought him, with the clearest being a reiteration from Problem of Pain: God is indeed the great iconoclast.
 He first shares his empathy with all who have experienced God’s silence in their moment of great need, relaying his own journey piece by piece.
-Lewis felt that in his greatest moment of need, when he was crying out for God, the “door slammed in [his] face, and [he heard] a sound of bolting and double bolting on the inside.
+Lewis felt that in his greatest moment of need, when he was crying out for God, the “door slammed in face, and a sound of bolting and double bolting on the inside.
 After that, silence.”
 Lewis then writes about how he began to question whether there ever was anyone behind that door, and how, at that moment, God seemed just as unreal as He had once seemed real.

 Contrary to what many might assume, it is a great boon for such a public apologist to admit that they too have experienced God’s seeming nonexistence in times of trial.
 It humanizes the Christian in the eyes of the non-believer and assures the believer that their own experience of doubt is not one of apostasy.
 Lewis later goes on to question whether his “banging like a mad man” on God’s door might inform him as to the reason for the silence, or perhaps there was only an illusion of silence, and his loud shouting had drowned out the very answer he was demanding.
 He returns to the second idea from The Problem of Pain after much thought, realizing that perhaps he, just like Abraham, did not know the state of his own faith until it was challenged: